Safe Childbirth Through Simulation Initiative

 Cesarean sections account for roughly one-fifth of all births worldwide, according to the World Health Organization.
 While the procedure can be life-saving, it also poses risks.

-CGHSR is partnering with Mekelle University in Ethiopia and the University of Global Health Equity (UGHE) in Rwanda to develop training modules for obstetricians that outline the importance of informed consent and how to provide it in addition to patient counseling.
-Our video modules will include training on:
+CGHSR is partnering with Mekelle University in Ethiopia and the University of Global Health Equity (UGHE) in Rwanda to develop training modules for healthcare teams involved in providing c-section care for women.
+Our modules are provided through an asynchronous, virtual learning platform for individual healthcare professionals as well as hands-on, train-the-trainer programs for live team simulation training.
+Topics will include the following:

 “Due to the limited number of obstetricians in most low-resource settings, countries have adopted what they call ‘task shifting’ in which non-obstetrician healthcare professionals receive a short-term training in obstetric surgery like c-section.
-This has compromised the quality of surgical care for pregnant women, leading to higher morbidities such as bleeding, injury, and infections.
-It has also led to higher mortality.”
+This has provided much needed access to obstetric care, but has also compromised the quality of surgical care for pregnant women, leading to higher surgical mortality and morbidities such as bleeding, injury and infections.”

 Global Women’s Health Initiative Director Rahel Nardos, MD, MCR